DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-transport-auth.md

 Since Transport Authentication authenticates the underlying transport by leveraging TLS keying material exporters, it cannot be transparently forwarded by HTTP intermediaries.
-HTTP intermediaries that support this specification will validate the authentication received from the client themselves, then let the upstream HTTP server using some other mechanism.
+HTTP intermediaries that support this specification will validate the authentication received from the client themselves, then inform the upstream HTTP server of the presence of valid authentication using some other mechanism.

 # Security Considerations {#security}